nekernel-org/nekernel/dev/ZBA/ReadMe.md

 You need:

-- MinGW for the kernel and bootloader.
+- MinGW for the Kernel and bootloader.
 - Netwide Assembler to output COFF object code.

 Start by cloning the repo:

 ```
-git clone git@bitbucket.org:mahrouss/microkernel.git
+git clone git@bitbucket.org:mahrouss/microKernel.git
 ```

 And then execute: